dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/date-picker/events.md

 ### Manipulate the days in the calendar view

 The callback event `on_days_render` gives you the possibility to manipulate the "day" object, before it gets rendered.
 This callback will be called many times.
-Both on the first render, and on every user interaction, like hover and selection etc. This means, you have to ensure a performant date calculation.
+Both on the first render, and on every user interaction, like hover and selection, etc. This means you have to ensure a performant date calculation.

 Please use [date-fns](https://date-fns.org) to make the calculations.